Introduction to Forex

 Description:

 Spinning top is a Japanese candlesticks pattern with a short body found in the middle of two long wicks.
 A spinning top illustrates a situation where neither the buyers nor the sellers have won for that time period, as the market has closed unchanged from where it opened, the market is indecisive on the trend.
 The upper and lower long shadows, however, tell us that both the buyers and sellers had the upper hand at some point in that timeframe, but closed neutral.
 A spinning top in a consolidation period, illustrates that price action is just trading sideways, and no real significance.
 However, when a spinning top forms after an uptrend or a downtrend, it can be a clue for a reversal in the near term.
 Spinning top candlesticks should not be mistaken with pin bar candlesticks as previously discussed.
-A) A bearish downtrend was created with 3 or more bearish candlesticks B) Price action eventually reached a previous support level and buying volume increased C) A Bullish Spinning Top candlestick was formed with a long lower wick showing rejection as buyers increased the price, and closed with a green body D) Bullish momentum increased as more buyers entered the market and established a bullish uptrend
+A) Price action consolidated and formed a support level B) A bullish uptrend was formed as buying volume increased C) Bullish momentum broke through a previous resistance level and created a new resistance D) A Bearish Spinning Top candlestick was formed with a long upper wick showing rejection and indecision in price action E) A bearish body close below a previous support line confirms the bearish momentum F) A bearish downtrend is established as price action makes lower highs and lower lows - Inverted Hammer Candlestick Pattern (00:07:14)

 Description: